mtchetch/ecowatti-mqtt-reverse-engineer/README.md

 end_packet_id = 0x7F #7F for main unit
 ```

-These values will be used for generating packages and looping over all possibilities.
+These values will be used for generating packets and looping over all possibilities.

 ### Calculating CRC correctly - This is different on different Ecowatti models.

-In order to figure out the CRC parameters for your system you need to capture some request packages.
+In order to figure out the CRC parameters for your system you need to capture some request packets.
 This is done by running the python script for capturing traffic and while it is capturing you need to activate the control panel on the Jäspi boiler unit and go to the info menu that displays sensor values.

 You should get an output similar to this with plausible sensor values: